Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity

-There is a lot of information here and it’s easy to get lost in the data.
-So, to make sure you are using the right data to answer the business questions you’ll follow these steps:

-- Requirements gathering

-- Data cleaning

-- Data modelling

 # Tasks to do
 - Project Understanding